 With knowledge of how tree similarity varies across the genome, we tested how tree misspecification might impact standard dN/dS based phylogenetic analyses for positive directional selection.
 Specifically, we used the still common practice of assuming a single species tree for all genes and compared that to using individually inferred gene trees in three common statistical tests for positive selection: PAML’s M1a vs. M2a test (Yang 2007), HyPhy’s BUSTED test (Murrell et al. 2015), and HyPhy’s aBSREL test (Smith et al. 2015a).
 We found evidence that tree misspecification likely induces both false positive (type I) and false negative (type II) errors.
 For example, many genes were inferred as having experienced positive directional selection when using a single species tree, but not when using local gene trees and vice versa (Fig. 6A).
 Assuming the locally inferred gene tree is more accurate, this resulted in varying rates and types of error (Table 5).
-For BUSTED, we observe that 44% of genes inferred as having evolved under positive directional selection when using the gene tree were not inferred so when using the concatenated species tree (likely false negatives).
-The opposite was true for M1a vs. M2a, with 45% of genes showing signals of positive selection when using the concatenated species tree but not individual gene trees (likely false positives).
-For aBSREL, the proportion of putative false positives and false negatives was roughly equal (~12%).
-In general, genes found to be evolving under positive selection using both tree types tended to be more concordant with the species tree than those that had evidence for positive selection either using only the concatenated tree or the gene tree (Fig. 6A).
+For BUSTED, we observe that 28% of genes inferred as having evolved under positive directional selection when using the gene tree were not inferred so when using the concatenated species tree (likely false negatives).
+The opposite was true for M1a vs. M2a, where, among showing signals of positive selection in one of the two scenarios, 76% do so when using the concatenated species tree but not individual gene trees (likely false positives).
+In general, genes found to be evolving under positive selection using both tree types tended to be more concordant with the species tree than those that had evidence for positive selection either using only the concatenated tree or the gene tree (Fig. 6).

 Discussion

 Phylogenies provide insight into the relationships of species and serve as a framework for asking questions about molecular and trait evolution.
 However, phylogenetic histories can vary extensively across regions of a genome and evolutionary relationships between species may not often be well represented by a single representative species-level phylogeny.
 Here, we combine the resources of the house mouse (Mus musculus), a major model organism in biological and biomedical research with new genomes from seven closely related species to understand the systematics of murine rodents and causes and consequences of phylogenetic discordance along the murine genome.
-These new data and analyses help to place these important model systems in an evolutionary context and begin to fill the gap in sampling of murine rodents which, despite their exceptional morphological and ecological diversity and species richness, have had relatively few whole genomes sequenced.
+These new data and analyses help to place these important model systems in an evolutionary context and begin to fill the gap in sampling of murine rodents which, despite their exceptional morphological and ecological diversity and species richness [cite?], have had relatively few whole genomes sequenced.
 They further provide us with the resources to study the landscape of phylogenetic discordance across the genome, understand how recombination and natural selection shape phylogenetic histories, and evaluate how assuming a single evolutionary history can compromise the study of molecular evolution.

 Phylogenomic relationships of murine rodent lineages from conserved genomic regions